subburathinam-M/Oauth2-passport/README.md

-# Oauth2-passport
+# OAuth2 Passport Authentication in Laravel

 OAuth2 authentication using Laravel Passport in a PHP project with API token-based authentication.

-# OAuth2 Passport Authentication in Laravel

-🚀 **OAuth2 Authentication using Laravel Passport**
+📌 Project Overview

-This project demonstrates implementing OAuth2 authentication using Laravel Passport in a PHP project.
+This project implements OAuth2 authentication using Laravel Passport for API authentication.
+It includes user registration, login, and token-based authentication.

 ---
 ## 📂 Project Structure